giovannimanetti11/giovannimanetti11/README.md

 ## A bit more about me

 Over the years, I have worked as an employee in both Italy and abroad for private companies and institutional bodies before starting my own business.
-I currently live in Florence, a city that continues to inspire me daily, and I dedicate part of my time to volunteer projects that combine my passion for technology and nature.
+I currently live in Florence, a city that continues to inspire me daily, and I dedicate part of my time to volunteer projects that combine my passion for technology with the one for nature.

 ## Currently working on